 Transitioning Objects using Lifecycle Policy

 To reduce storage costs over time, customers can automatically transition older or less frequently accessed data to the Infrequent Access tier, using OCI Object Storage Lifecycle Policy.
 This transition is fully managed within OCI, and no configuration changes are required on the Nasuni side to enable or support this functionality.
-For details, see Object Storage Object Lifecycle Management.
+For more information, see Object Storage Object Lifecycle Management.

 Configuration